Health Information Management (HIM) Director Salary

 Pay by Experience for a Health Information Management (HIM) Director has a positive trend.
 An entry-level Health Information Management (HIM) Director with less than 5 years of experience can expect to earn an average total compensation of $48,000 based on 190 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Health Information Management (HIM) Director with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $61,000 based on 168 salaries.
 An experienced Health Information Management (HIM) Director which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $70,000 based on 197 salaries.
 A Health Information Management (HIM) Director with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $82,000 based on 113 salaries.

 Pay Difference by Location

-Surpassing the national average by 64 percent, Health Information Management Directors in New York receive some of the highest pay in the country.
-Health Information Management Directors can also look forward to large paychecks in cities like San Diego (+53 percent), Atlanta (+44 percent), Washington (+37 percent), and Austin (+24 percent).
-Place of residence plays a huge part in a Health Information Management Director's salary, with Miami Health Information Management Directors earning salaries that are 42 percent less than the national average.
-Not at the bottom but still paying below the median are employers in Chicago and Houston (33 percent lower and 24 percent lower, respectively).
+New York is home to an above-average pay rate for Health Information Management Directors, 71 percent higher than the national average.
+Health Information Management Directors can also look forward to large paychecks in cities like San Diego (+60 percent), Atlanta (+51 percent), Washington (+39 percent), and St. Louis (+38 percent).
+Health Information Management Directors in Chicago earn salaries far below the national average by 32 percent, proving that geography overwhelmingly affects the pay scale for those in this field.
+Not at the bottom but still paying below the median are employers in Miami and Denver (30 percent lower and 22 percent lower, respectively).

 Related Job Salaries